Kelvinskell/pymetrics/README.md

 4. ##### Log Access
  - pymetrics logs a report each time it is executed.
  - The access log information contains the date, time and user who executed the script.
 This can be useful for auditing purposes.
+This is stored in the *access.log* file.

+5. ##### Log Errors
+ - pymetrics will print a message to the screen if it encounters an exception.
+ - Error messages are broadly categorised as *Error* and *Info*.
+   - Error message means the program has encountered an exception which it couldn't handle.
+   - Info message means the program encountered an exception, but was able to gracefully handle it.
+   - Both errors from the *Error* and *Info* categories are logged in the *error.log file.*

-5. ##### Log Reports
+6. ##### Log Reports
  - Log reports are stored in the logs directory of the projects directory.
  - By default, logs are stored in plain text.
    - The configuration file can be edited to store the logs in other file formats.
    - Other accepted file formats are _csv_ and _json_.
    - **A different log format option can be specified at runtime by using the `-f` or `--format` option.**

-6. ##### Email Reports
+7. ##### Email Reports
  - If a valid email address is specified in the configuration file, an email report will be sent to the address whenever the script is executed.
  - Of course, this would only work if a working email server (e.g Postfix) is present on the system.
    - **An email address can also be provided on the fly (at runtime) by using the `-e` or `--email` option**

+8. ##### Garbage collection
+ - pymetrics has a fully functional garbage collection utility built into it.
+ - This utility handles the removal of old logs.
+ - By default, log files older than 7 days are deleted.
+   - This behaviour can be changed by modifying the configuration file.

 ## Installation And Usage